Students around the world loving God and fighting hunger.

 Your students will grow closer to Christ and each other as they fast together for 30 hours and raise funds to fight hunger.
 What’s more, when you do the Famine you’re challenging your students to be part of something bigger than themselves.
 To take action for God’s kingdom.
 To help save the lives of hungry kids.
 To permanently change the way your students see the world.

-Youth groups sign up for the national Famine date February 26–27, or choose their own Famine date.
+Youth groups sign up for the national Famine date at the end of February or choose their own Famine date.
 Then students learn about hunger and fundraise to help feed and care for children living in poverty.
 On Famine weekend, students get up close and personal with hunger by going 30 hours without food.
 World Vision provides loads of activities to help make this a totally fun, educational, and life-changing experience.
 The donations you send in after the Famine will be used to change lives.

 Every $40 you raise will help feed and care for a child for a month.
 World Vision puts the funds you raise to work by bringing emergency food aid to disaster zones and equipping families with the tools they need to overcome hunger in their communities.
 Together, we're empowering people in need to change the direction of their lives.
 What does this change look like?
 Parents equipped to grow healthier, more abundant crops and livestock.
 Communities gaining access to clean water for nutritious harvests.
 Children receiving basic medical care.
 Kids going to school.
 Families getting on their feet — and standing strong.